-The stress of having an infant in the NICU may result in post-traumatic stress disorder (PTSD) symptoms for parents and loved ones.
+The NICU can be a stressful place, bringing unique challenges and concerns that parents may have never imagined.
+The anxiety and stress related to having a baby in the NICU can potentially lead to symptoms of post-traumatic stress disorder (PTSD) in parents and caregivers.
 To reduce the impact of PTSD among our members, we assist by: